Generalized Igusa functions and ideal growth in nilpotent Lie rings: Introduction

 \begin{rem} Our description of the rational function $W^{\ideal}_{\boldsymbol{\mcL},\boldsymbol{f}}$ is so explicit that one may, in principle, read off the (local) \emph{abscissa of convergence} $\alpha^{\triangleleft\,\Lri}_{L(\Lri)}$ of $\zeta^{\triangleleft\,\Lri}_{L(\Lri)}(s)$, viz. cf.\ Remark~\ref{rem:local.abs.con}. \end{rem}

 \begin{rem} We emphasize that Theorem~\ref{thm:main.local} makes no restriction on the residue characteristic of $\lri$.
-In this regard it strengthens, for the class of Lie rings under consideration, the result \cite[Theorem~1.2]{Voll/17}, which establishes the functional equation~\eqref{equ:funeq.local.newer} for all $\lri$ whose residue characteristic avoids finitely many prime numbers; cf.\ \cite[Corollary~1.3]{Voll/17}.
+In this regard it strengthens, for the class of Lie rings under consideration, the result \cite[Theorem~1.2]{Voll/19}, which establishes the functional equation~\eqref{equ:funeq.local.newer} for all $\lri$ whose residue characteristic avoids finitely many prime numbers; cf.\ \cite[Corollary~1.3]{Voll/19} and see also~\cite[Theorem~1.7]{LeeVoll/21}.
 In the global contexts of ideal zeta functions of rings of the form $\mcL(\Gri)$ for number rings $\Gri$, Theorem~\ref{thm:main.local} shows that the finitely many Euler factors for which the functional equation~\eqref{equ:funeq.local.newer} fails must be among those indexed by primes that ramify in $\Gri$.

 In~\cite[Conjecture~1.4]{SV1/15} it was suggested that a functional equation should hold for {\emph{all}} local factors $\zeta^{\ideal}_{\mathfrak{f}_{2,2}(\mcO),p}(s)$, where $\mathfrak{f}_{2,2}$ is the Heisenberg Lie ring and $\mcO$ is a number ring; if $p$ ramifies in $\mcO$, then the symmetry factor must be modified from that of~\eqref{equ:funeq.local.newer}.
 Some cases of the conjecture were proved in~\cite[Corollary~3.13]{SV2/16}.
 There is computational evidence, due to T.~Bauer, that other Lie rings in the class $\mfL$ also exhibit the remarkable property of the local factors $\zeta^{\ideal}_{\mcL(\mcO),p}(s)$ at ramified primes $p$ being described by rational functions satisfying functional equations.
-Those computations, together with the results of this paper, suggest the following natural question: how do the local factors $\zeta^{\ideal}_{\mcL(\mcO),p}(s)$ behave at ramified primes, and how does the structure of $\mcL$ govern their behaviour? \end{rem}
+However, these local factors cannot be computed by the methods of this paper; see Remark~\ref{rem:ram}.
+Bauer's computations, together with the results of this paper, suggest the following natural question: how do the local factors $\zeta^{\ideal}_{\mcL(\mcO),p}(s)$ behave at ramified primes, and how does the structure of $\mcL$ govern their behaviour?

+Another natural problem is to improve upon Definition~\ref{def:L} by giving a conceptual characterization of the class of Lie rings to which our method, or a mild generalization thereof, applies.
+For instance, forthcoming work of T.~Bauer extends our argument to explicitly compute the ideal zeta functions of central products of finitely many copies of Lie rings in the class $\mathfrak{L}$.
+By contrast, non-uniform examples such as those of~\cite{duS-ecII/01, Voll/04} provide a limit on the applicability of these methods. \end{rem}